chenzhou06/blog-iiecon-cz/content/production_information_costs_and_economic_organization_note.md

 This week we will discuss paper
-*Production, Information Costs, and Economic Organization* which is written by Alchian and Demsetz and very important for the study of firm.
+*Production, Information Costs, and Economic Organization* which is written by Alchian and Demsetz and important for the study of firm.

 I think it mainly answered three questions.